 - Celery: If you love a crunch, wait a bit before adding the celery.
 That way it gets soft without losing its texture.

 - Leek: Use leeks for their mild onion-like flavor.
+If this is a new to you vegetable then learn how to cut leeks like a pro.

 - Garlic cloves: I’m not sure you can ever have too much garlic, yet three cloves should be plenty to spice up this dish.